AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Before you begin/Monitor C++ applications/Use Jaeger to report C++ application data.md

 ## Use the Jaeger agent to report data

 1. Install a Jaeger client.
-For more information about how to download a Jaeger client, visit [jaeger-client-cpp](https://github.com/jaegertracing/jaeger-client-cpp).
+For more information about how to download a Jaeger client, see [jaeger-client-cpp](https://github.com/jaegertracing/jaeger-client-cpp).

 2. Create a Tracer object.